 Look to understand how your job or tasks fit into the bigger picture.
 When you’re working on a creative project or a task, it’s typically part of a larger goal.

-Perhaps, that goal is reaching an audience with your work, solving a problem, getting your work out there, or making money in your chosen profession.
+Perhaps, that goal is reaching an audience, getting your work out there, or making money in your profession.
 Either way, you can lose sight of the bigger picture when you’re not motivated and want to avoid it all.

 This is the time to ask questions like: